ga-wdi-lessons/mongoose-intro/readme.md

 ## http://mongoosejs.com

-Mongoose is an ODM, that allows us to encapsulate and model our data in our applications.
+Mongoose is an ODM (Object Data Mapping), that allows us to encapsulate and model our data in our applications.
 It gives us access to additional helpers, functions, and queries to simply and easily preform CRUD actions.

+`Mongoose` will provide us with the same functionality to interact with `MongoDB` and `Express` as `Active Record` did with `PostgreSQL` and `Rails`

 Review example on [mongoosejs.com](http://mongoosejs.com)